amandrew brown.

 "TEN THINGS I THINK I THINK..."

+1. I think being a true "cat person" is harder than it looks.
 In fact, it's a lot of work.
 To be a full-fledged Crazy Cat Lady takes a lot of sacrifice and I realized this lately early in the mornings.
 You see, as you already know, Amanda got two kittens a few months ago.
 Now fastforward to present day.
 Little did I know baby kittens grew into alarm clocks a couple months in.

 Payton's new thing is to wake me up early in the morning.
 It's awful.
 Terrorists being held in Guantanamo Bay now receive more pleasant wake up calls than I do.
 Payton (our hunter) gets up... stretches... surveys the scene... and then attacks my body lying defenselessly under the blankets.
 Amanda and Bell (the lazy kitten) sleep through it.
 I can't.